e-n-l/integration-demo/README.md

 # Usage

-copy / rename `default_config.json` to `config.json` and fill in the relevant values so you can avoid hitting the anonymous GitHub API limits.
+0. copy / rename `default_config.json` to `config.json` and fill in the relevant values so you can avoid hitting the anonymous GitHub API limits.

-`npm install`
+1. `npm install`

-`node app.js`
+2. `node app.js`

-...and direct your browser to localhost:3000/user/:username
+3. direct your browser to localhost:3000/user/:username